-Where should we as concious consumers draw the line on a niche, socially-progressive brand that’s hand screen-printing locally in Australia, but on Gildan blanks?
+Where should we as conscious consumers draw the line on a socially-progressive brand that’s hand screen-printing locally in Australia, but on Gildan blanks?
 Is it still okay to buy from brands that don’t have crystal clear labour practices if it’s the only thing at your pricepoint?
 Does it make a difference if those brands donate to environmental causes, or have some sustainable lines, or if you know you’re truly going to wear it forever?
-Catch us staring into the abyss of our online shopping cart à la the math lady.
+A lot to consider while staring into the abyss of an online shopping cart.

 While there’s obviously a tonne of different cultural-specific offshoots and streetwear niches, there are a few uniting streetwear elements.
 The brands that have risen to the top seem to have done so because of innate—and then carefully fostered—cultural capital (Nike), their adjacence to culture (North Face), or being the right combination of ~accessibly~ exclusive and ‘if you know you know.’
 Shifting people towards “more sustainable” choices gets a lot more difficult when they’re loyal to certain brands for cultural and social reasons.
 Similarly, staple streetwear pieces aren’t necessarily lauded for their craftsmanship or sustainability credentials, but more likely for the featured band or logo or inexplicable and inherent vibe.

-Champion are long time players in the bucket hat arena and have recently launched a new sustainable streetwear collection that features a bunch of staples made from pre-consumer recycled cotton.
-What does that actually mean?
+Champion are long time players in the bucket hat arena and have recently launched a new sustainable streetwear collection.
 The collection, called Re:Bound, is crafted from recycled Reverse Weave (one of the brand’s signature materials) that would normally be discarded during production.
-While the obvious question here is, ‘but what could the brand do to reduce it’s waste before it’s created?’ it is nice to see a brand as big as Champion make these types of changes.
+While the obvious question here is, “but what could the brand do to reduce it’s waste before it’s created?” it is nice to see a brand as big as Champion make these types of changes.